jonnyhoeven/workshop/WORKSHOP.md

 - Notice the `cat-app.k3d.local` URL, this is the URL you'll use to access the cat-app.
-- Notice the `ADDRESS` field, this is the IP address of the service, it's a `ClusterIP` type service and is available on all kubernetes Nodes ip in the cluster.
-If a node does not have the cat-app `pod`, it will forward the request to a node that does host the cat-app `pod`.
+- Notice the `ADDRESS` field, this is the IP address of the service, it's a `ClusterIP` type service and is available on all kubernetes Nodes in the cluster.
+If a node does not have the cat-app `pod`, it will forward the request to other nodes that host the cat-app `pod` selector.
-- More commonly you'll see `LoadBalancer` type services, which will use the cloud provider's or on premises load balancer to expose the service to the internet.
+- More commonly you'll see `LoadBalancer` type services, which use cloud provider's or on premises load balancers to expose the services to the internet.
-- Try changing the `replicas` in the `cat-app.Deployment.yaml` file and apply the changes using kubectl.

 ### Accessing the cat-app

 First we need to update our hosts file, normally you'll use a DNS server to resolve the URL to the IP address, and sign certificates automatically with let's encrypt.

-Or use notepad in windows, open it as administrator, open the file `C:\Windows\System32\drivers\etc\hosts`

 - Use the output from: